 Demand and supply positions have been little altered over the period to end September 2022.
 It is expected there will be fewer opportunities to recover fibre from regions of Australia subject to floods and inundation.
 The impact is reportedly expected to include a modest reduction in exports of kerbside derived recovered fibre from New South Wales and Queensland and is not expected to impact domestic market volumes or prices.

 Key end markets and related specifications

 There are no new end markets for kerbside recovered paper, despite increased attention on a small number of solutions, from the production of solid board products, to moulded fibre and increasingly, for production of recycled pulp products.
 Some of these options are relatively small scale and require only limited capital.

-The greatest competition in recovered paper markets continues to be for recovered office papers and newsprint obtained from commercial sources, not kerbside sources.
+The greatest competition in recovered paper markets continues to be for recovered office papers and newsprint, but these are obtained from commercial sources, not kerbside sources.
 Local paper producers in packaging, recovered paper and tissue products (noting that tissue products cannot go into kerbside collections) and pet care products, all seek office papers and newsprint for different purposes, but the volumes decreased significantly during the pandemic.
 This market has not recovered and is not anticipated to do so.

 Export and interstate market review